usaid-cs/yesterday-i-learned/random.md

 1. "500cals * 7 = 3500cals = 1lb of fat" - Winona
 1. "Kraft" happens to be the German noun for "strength".
 That said, [Kraft Foods](https://en.wikipedia.org/wiki/Kraft_Foods_Inc) has nothing to do with it; it was just James Kraft's name.
 And James Kraft patented processed cheese.
 1. The bauhinia, [Bauhinia × blakeana](https://en.wikipedia.org/wiki/Bauhinia_%C3%97_blakeana), is sterile.
 Someone has been planting it everywhere.
-1. Three-toed sloths are mostly diurnal, while two-toed sloths are nocturnal.
-Sloths are also known to urinate once a week.
 1. "Shinny" is another word for [pickup hockey](https://i.imgur.com/zAwz5jB.gifv).
 1. In the order of increasing formality: Bō (坊, boy), Chan, Kun (君, male), San, Shi (氏, people you have never met), Sama (様).
 1. You can set your TTL as low as you want; DNS servers just [won't honour it](http://serverfault.com/questions/225999/any-disadvantage-to-short-dns-ttl).
 Even if they do, low TTLs increase load on the DNS.